 9. ISLAND HOPPING IN KIMBE BAY

 The island hopping in Kimbe Bay is like nowhere else.
 I say this because there is literally one tour operator and that’s it.
-This means there are no other boats, no other tourists.
+This means there are no other boats and no other tourists.
 It’s just you and nature.

 I’ve been to a lot of beautiful tropical destinations and this region is definitely up there is the most pristine and stunning I’ve come across.